zoffixznet/perl6-DOM-Parser/README.md

 [Perl 5's Mojo::DOM](https://metacpan.org/pod/Mojo::DOM) that is part of the [Mojolicious distribution](https://metacpan.org/release/Mojolicious).
-As [agreed prior](http://irclog.perlgeek.de/mojo/2015-12-14#i_11714260), should the Mojolicious core development team decide to make a full port of Mojolicious to Perl 6, the decisions made by them regarding this module will be honored by the author of this module.
+As [agreed prior](http://irclog.perlgeek.de/mojo/2015-12-14#i_11714260), should the Mojolicious core development team decide to port Mojolicious to Perl 6, the decisions made by them regarding this module will be honored by the author of this module.

 Porting by Zoffix Znet (http://zoffix.com/)